DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

 - 2.1.2 Asset Classification
   - It's important to identify and classify assets, such as systems, mobile devices etc.
   - **Classification**: derived from compliance mandates, the process of recognizing organizational impacts if information suffers any security compromise (whether to confidentiality, integrity, availability, non-repudiation, authenticity, privacy, or safety)
       - Classification identifies the value of data to an organization
       - 📝Asset classifications should match data classification, i.e. if a computer is processing top secret data, the computer should be classified as a top secret asset
       - Handling requirements and tools include visual indicators like a distinctive screen background and can help employees remember what level of classification they are dealing with and thus the handling requirements that they are expected to follow.
+      - **Reclassifying Data**: When the value of data changes due to legal, compliance, or business reasons, reviewing classifications and reclassifying the data is an appropriate response.
+Once the review is complete, data can be reclassified and handled according to its classification level.
       - **Clearance**: relates to access of certain classfication of data or equipment, and who has access to that level or classification
-  - A **formal access approval process** should be used to change user access; the process should involve approval from the data/asset owner, and the user should be informed about rules and limits
+      - A **Formal Access Approval Process** should be used to change user access; the process should involve approval from the data/asset owner, and the user should be informed about rules and limits
       - before a user is granted access they should be educated on working with that level of classification
       - Classification levels can be used by businesses during acquisitions, ensuring only personnel who need to know are involved in the assessment or transition
       - In general, classification labels help users use data and assets properly, for instance by restricting dissemination or use of assets by their classification
-  - **Sensitive data scanning tools:** To identify data that should be classified that already exists in an environment, Sensitive data scanning tools can be used.
+      - **Sensitive Data Scanning Tools:** To identify data that should be classified that already exists in an environment, Sensitive data scanning tools can be used.
 They are designed to scan for and flag sensitive data types using known formatting and structure.
 Social Security numbers, credit card numbers, and other regularly structured data that follows known rules can be identified and then addressed as needed. examples include Microsoft Azure Information Protection (AIP), Varonis Data Security Platform, Vormetric Data Security Platform.
 Some DLP solutions also offer this tool/capability as part of thier broader solution.

 [2.2](#2.2) Establish information and asset handling requirements (OSG-9 Chpt 5)